bmurrtech/IT_research/google_IT_cybersecurity.md

   - If the pass phrases forgotten then the contents of the disk aren't recoverable, _yikes_.
 This is why lots of enterprise disk encryption solutions have a __key escrow__ functionality. __Key escrow__ _allows the encryption key to be securely stored for later retrieval by an authorized party._ So if someone forgets the passphrase to unlock their encrypted disk for their laptop the systems administrators are able to retrieve the escrow key or recovery pass phrase to unlock the disk.
 - You should compare full disk encryption against __file based encryption__. _That's where only some files or folders are encrypted and not the entire disk._ This is usually implemented as home directory encryption.
 It serves a slightly different purpose compared to FDE.
 Home directory or file based encryption only guarantees confidentiality and integrity of files protected by encryption.

-# Reducing Company Attack Surface
+# Cyber Risk in the Workplace
 If you're responsible for an organization of users, there's a delicate balance between security and user productivity.
 We've seen this balance in action when we dove into the different security tools and systems together.
 Before you start to design a security architecture, you need to define exactly what you'd like it to accomplish.
 This will depend on what your company thinks is most important.
 It will probably have a way it wants different data to be handled and stored.

 ### Security Goals